Building the Site

 can no longer maintain the site that my oldest grandson will take

 over.
-Hopefully that will be a few more years being as he is only in
+Hopefully that will be a few more years being as he just

 In 2001, with the closure of McClellan Air Force Base, I retired from the fire department.
 Since that time I have worked as a service writer/manager for two auto repair shops.
 I have now officially retired and am enjoying spending time with my family, enjoying hobby pursuits, and tending to the many chores of home ownership.